PhantazmNetwork/PhantazmServer/README.md

 This project started out of a perceived lack of PvE-focused Minecraft servers.
 We believe that this is an area of untapped potential in the space.

+## Downloading

+Run `git clone --recurse-submodules https://github.com/PhantazmNetwork/PhantazmServer` to download the source code.
+If you skip the `--recurse-submodules` flag the project will not compile!

 ## Install a local development build

 **Warning!** _You must only use this to set up an environment for local testing!_ Much of the components are insecure,